 There was still water everywhere, no electricity, and someone was singing SOS from the balcony of their house, because it was impossible to get out on their own.

 This picture is a part of our photographic essay, The Flood in Western Germany, which documents the destruction, pain, and hardships of rebuilding in the flooded areas, over a period of one year.
 Since July 15, 2021 we have been photographing as a collective in the affected regions, building relationships, accompanying evacuation and repatriation, following emergency workers and volunteers.
 We document our experiences and how those affected dealt with this catastrophe of the century.

 Four of us were living in Dortmund at the time, which is very close to the most flood-affected areas.
 For us as journalists, going there and documenting what happened seemed like a natural reaction to a disaster that happens very close to you.
 A flood project is not something you can plan, and when we first went to Dernau, we didn't think we'd be working on the topic for a year.
 But that became clear in just a couple of days, when we realized how important it was to be in this place and with these people, right now.

 Photography is a way of looking at the world for us; a way of understanding things, of communicating.
 It takes us to places we would never go without photographing; it gives a kind of permission to be on the spot, to talk to people and to learn more about them and their view on things.
 Sometimes it feels like photography is a key to these moments.

 LOBA shortlist candidate 2022

-Lynsey Addario and her project "Woman on the frontline of climate" was one of the Leica Oscar Barnack Award shortlist candidates in 2022.
+DOCKS collective and their project "The flood in Western Germany" were one of the Leica Oscar Barnack Award shortlist candidates in 2022.